 Cruise ships do not dock in Belize City port.
 Because the Caribbean Sea waters are too shallow by the port, cruise ships anchor around 2 miles from the coast and large boats operated by local authorities transfer passengers to the Fort Street Tourism Village.

 The tender operation typically takes around 20 minutes.
 The cruise terminal is a secluded (and safe) area just a stone’s throw away from the historic center of Belize City.
-Cruise travelers will find in the terminal building all basic services and modern amenities, many typical shops found all over the Caribbean and a few restaurants.

 Belize City cruise port map